davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 ### Config

-You may want to consider the following when working with config files:
+Consider the following when working with config files:

 - where to locate each file
 - what each file should contain